vmacarios/gms/gms-zip-service/README.md

 `@ResponseBody` - which use the return as body.\
 `ResponseEntity<T>` - which allow to modify body, headers and status code.

+###Service Test
+To test the service, the `@SpringBootTest` is used.
+The repository can be mocked, but in this case, it would not be tested.
+If the repository was mocked, use the following line to retrieve the data:
+`when(zipRepository.findAll()).thenReturn(zipList);`
+Since the repository has no implemented method (auto-implemented by Spring), it should be tested together with the service.
+So, instead of `@MockBean` the annotation `@Autowired` should be used.
+The mocked test will be kept commented in the code for learning purposes.

 ##Useful Commands
 ####Useful docker commands